-Nepal’s economic freedom score is 50.1, making its economy the 149th freest in the 2014 Index.
-Its score has decreased by 0.3 point since last year, with modest improvements in business freedom, monetary freedom, and the control of government spending outweighed by declines in investment freedom and freedom from corruption.
-Nepal is ranked 34th out of 42 countries in the Asia–Pacific region, and its score remains far below world and regional averages.
+Nepal’s economic freedom score is 51.3, making its economy the 152nd freest in the 2015 Index.
+Its score has increased by 1.2 points since last year, driven mainly by improvements in freedom from corruption and business freedom that outweigh a decline in monetary freedom.
+Nepal is ranked 34th out of 42 countries in the Asia–Pacific region, and its score remains below the world and regional averages.

 Corruption is endemic in politics and government.
-Many members of the legislature have been accused or convicted of corruption in the past, but high-level officials are rarely prosecuted.
-Graft is particularly prevalent in the judiciary, with frequent payoffs to judges for favorable rulings, and in the police force, which has been accused of extensive involvement in organized crime.
+Many legislators have been accused or convicted of corruption, but high-level officials are rarely prosecuted.
+Graft is particularly prevalent in the judiciary, with payoffs to judges for favorable rulings, and in the police force, which has been accused of extensive involvement in organized crime.
 Protections for property rights are not enforced effectively.

-The top individual income and corporate tax rates are 25 percent.
-Other taxes include a value-added tax (VAT) and a property tax.
-The overall tax burden is 12.6 percent of gross domestic income.
-Government expenditures are steady at around 19 percent of GDP.
-Public debt is about 33 percent of the domestic economy.
-The government’s ability to produce a budget has come into question because of political instability.
+Nepal’s top individual and corporate income tax rates are 25 percent.
+Other taxes include a value-added tax and a property tax.
+The overall tax burden is equivalent to 13.9 percent of domestic income.
+Government expenditures equal 19.2 percent of gross domestic product, and public debt stands at 31 percent of the size of the domestic economy.

 Commercial regulations are not implemented or enforced effectively.
 Economic diversification has lagged, and much private-sector activity takes place outside of the formal economy.
 Labor regulations, although not fully enforced, are relatively rigid and outmoded.
 Inflation increased in late 2013 due to higher import bills caused by depreciation of the Nepali rupee against the Chinese yuan and the U.S. dollar.